The Busicom Engineering Prototype Calculator

 prototype of the Busicom desktop printing calculator.

 This is a picture of the original engineering prototype of the Busicom desktop printing calculator, the world’s first commercial product to use a microprocessor.
 The microcomputer that powered the calculator used five 4001’s, two 4002’s, three 4003’s and the 4004 CPU.
-The one and only engineering prototype calculator was a personal gift to Faggin, as the leader of the 4004 project, by Busicom’s President, Mr. Yoshio Kojima, in recognition of his successful job.
-Faggin donated it to the Computer History Museum in Silicon Valley in 1996.
+Faggin donated the one and only engineering prototype calculator to the Computer History Museum in Silicon Valley in 1996.

 Original Busicom Prototype Calculator